socialally/xdr/README.md

 ## Partial Support

 * Safari 5 does not respect the `Access-Control-Expose-Headers` response header so assertions fail on the response headers.

+## Appendix

+### Simple Headers

+When a browser does not support exposing response headers only the following simple headers are accessible:

+* Cache-Control
+* Content-Language
+* Content-Type
+* Expires
+* Last-Modified
+* Pragma